wir3z/hubitat/owntracks-hubitat/README.md

 	- Click the 'Save' button.
 	- Click the 'Next' button to leave the screen, or abandon changes if 'Save' was not pressed.
 	- NOTE: Changing the 'Region Name' will create a new region on iOS devices.
 The previous named region will need to be manually delete from each device.
+	- If the map pin is incorrect, click 'View larger Map' on the map and then right click on the map to get the correct latitude/longitude.
 - Delete Regions:
     - If region(s) are pending deletion, a banner will be displayed at the bottom of the table in red.
 	- Select the region to delete.